jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 # Get your hands on an OpenWrt router

-For those who have never used OpenWrt: You need an router that is [supported by OpenWrt](https://openwrt.org/toh/start), and of course you need to [install](https://openwrt.org/docs/guide-user/installation/generic.flashing)
+For those who have never used OpenWrt: You need a router that is [supported by OpenWrt](https://openwrt.org/toh/start), and of course you need to [install](https://openwrt.org/docs/guide-user/installation/generic.flashing)